 A: Parking permit applications are available online through the Department of Public Safety.
 Parking permits are mailed to the student's OWU mailbox, eliminating any need to stand in line to get a permit.

-Q: Are international students permitted to take all of their fall classes online?
+Q: Are international students permitted to take all of their spring classes online?

-A: Yes, international students in F-1 status can opt to take fall classes online.
+A: Yes, international students in F-1 status can opt to take classes online.

-Continuing international students who are enrolled full-time remotely and are making normal progress toward their degree for the fall semester are able to remain outside of the U.S. and maintain their F-1 status.
+Continuing international students who are enrolled full-time remotely and are making normal progress toward their degree for the spring semester are able to remain outside of the U.S. and maintain their F-1 status.

 Learn more from the International and Off-Campus Programs Office.